icopy-site/awesome/docs/awesome/static-analysis.md

 - [DesigniteJava](http://www.designite-tools.com/designitejava) :copyright: — DesigniteJava supports detection of various architecture, design, and implementation smells along with computation of various code quality metrics.

+- [Diffblue](https://www.diffblue.com/) :copyright: — Diffblue is a software company that provides AI-powered code analysis and testing solutions for software development teams.
+Its technology helps developers automate testing, find bugs, and reduce manual labor in their software development processes.
+The company's main product, Diffblue Cover, uses AI to generate and run unit tests for Java code, helping to catch errors and improve code quality.

 - [Doop](https://bitbucket.org/yanniss/doop) — Doop is a declarative framework for static analysis of Java/Android programs, centered on pointer analysis algorithms.
 Doop provides a large variety of analyses and also the surrounding scaffolding to run an analysis end-to-end (fact generation, processing, statistics, etc.).

 - [Error-prone](https://errorprone.info) — Catch common Java mistakes as compile-time errors.